Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

-To briefly summarize the above results, we saw the $\alpha$-like correlations along $z$ axis in some of the deformed nuclei, and the pairing correlation always reinforces the attractive correlations between spin-up and -down nucleons.
+To briefly summarize the above results, we saw the $\alpha$-like four-body correlations, which are induced by collective deformations and its coherence between neutrons and protons, along the $z$ axis in some of the deformed nuclei.
+It is also found that the pairing correlation always reinforces the attractive correlations between spin-up and -down nucleons.
 It is remarkable that the correlation induced by the deformation is reflected in the most likely configuration of nucleons as the cluster-like correlation.